Lionel Gossman: Towards a Rational Historiography (1989)

-- Between History and Literature (1990) (ISBN 9780674068155)
+Between History and Literature (1990)

-Drawing on English, German and French scholarship, the essays in this volume illuminate the many facets of the problematic relationship between history and literature, and show how each discipline both challenges and undermines the other's absolutist pretensions.
-Includes Gossman's seminal study on French historian Augustin Thierry ("Augustin Thierry and Liberal Historiography") and two important essays on French historian Jules Michelet.
+Drawing on English, German and French scholarship, Gossman uses the essays in this volume to illuminate the many facets of the problematic relationship between history and literature which he sees, and to show how each discipline both challenges and undermines the other's absolutist pretensions.
+The collection includes Gossman's seminal study on French historian Augustin Thierry ("Augustin Thierry and Liberal Historiography") and two essays on French historian Jules Michelet.

 Ceri Crossley writes in the journal French History:

 This book contains some of the best work done on the French Romantic historians since the 1960s.
 Three of the essays collected here are necessary reading for all who investigate the work of the nineteenth-century French historians.
 The other essays address broader issues, educational and philosophical […].
 These essays teach us much about the roles played by the historian and literary critic in the making and remaking of culture.